 Etiology of Nasal Congestion and Rhinorrhea

-Patients who use topical decongestants for > 3 to 5 days often experience significant rebound congestion when the effects of the drug wear off, causing them to continue using the decongestant in a vicious circle of persistent, worsening congestion.
+Patients who use topical decongestants for > 3 to 5 days often experience significant rebound congestion when the effects of the decongestants wear off, causing them to continue using the decongestant in a vicious circle of persistent, worsening congestion.
 This situation (rhinitis medicamentosa) may persist for some time and may be misinterpreted as a continuation of the original problem rather than a consequence of treatment.

 Evaluation of Nasal Congestion and Rhinorrhea